User-defined Dialogs

 Unit widget

-The Unit widget allows to select a unit. unitWidget is the object name of the color widget in the example below.
+The Unit widget allows to select a unit. unitWidget is the object name of the unit widget in the example below.

 DIALOG=gom.script.sys.create_user_defined_dialog (content='dialog definition')